 PELL grants.
 The Federal PELL grant program is a federal aid program designed to provide financial assistance to those students who demonstrate financial need.
 Eligibility for this program is limited to students who have never received a bachelor's degree, are enrolled, and who meet the need-based criteria set up by the federal government.
 Applications for this program are available online at www.fafsa.ed.gov.
-The application is processed, eligibility is determined, and a Student Aid Report is mailed directly to the student, who then brings it to the Financial Aid Office so the actual award can be determined.
+The application is processed, need is determined, and a Student Aid Report is mailed directly to the student, with a copy sent to all schools listed by the student on the FAFSA.
+The college will review SAR information request additional documentation as needed and review the student's eligibility for aid, so that an actual award can be determined.